caraweisman/abSENSE/README.md

 i) A file containing the bitscores of homologs of each gene to be analyzed in at least three of the species (including the focal species itself, so two others).

 ii) A file containing the N evolutionary distances, in substitutions/site, between the focal species and each other species.
 The distance between the focal species and itself should be 0.
-(If you don't already have such distances, a description of how to calculate them relatively painlessly can be found in PAPER CITATION.)
+(If you don't already have such distances, a description of how to calculate them relatively painlessly can be found in Weisman et al 2020).

-Examples of both of these files for a subset of genes from S. cerevisiae and their orthologs 11 other fungal species (the same species analyzed in CITATION) can be found in the folder Quickstart\_Examples: the bitscore file is Fungi\_Example\_Bitscores, and the distance file is Fungi\_Distances.
+Examples of both of these files for a subset of genes from S. cerevisiae and their orthologs 11 other fungal species (the same species analyzed in Weisman et al 2020) can be found in the folder Quickstart\_Examples: the bitscore file is Fungi\_Example\_Bitscores, and the distance file is Fungi\_Distances.
 They exemplify the formatting required for abSENSE to run (explained in more detail below).

 To run abSENSE on a given bitscore and distance file, type: